J. L. HUDSON, SEEDSMAN, BOX 337, LA HONDA, CALIFORNIA 94020-0337 USA

 varying to cream.
 Hardy perennial to 15" with feathery pinnate 6"

 leaves.
 Great Plains.
 Zone 4.
-The inch-long round pods resemble green plums and are
+The inch-long round pods resemble green plums and

 "The Checkered Demon just smiled."—S. Clay Wilson